 The increase in application of models to the continuous casting of steel has coincided with tremendous increases in computing power.
-Figure 11^[23] shows how computer processor speed has increased more than 10,000-fold over the last 30 years.
+In the three decades since those first models, computer processor speed has increased more than 100,000-fold, with similar increases in storage capacity and dramatic decreases in cost.
+This has enabled the size and complexity of casting models to double every 1.5 years, as shown in Fig. 11 ^[23].
 The mind-boggling magnitude of these advances can be illustrated by considering the impact that similar advances would have had on the auto industry.
-If car manufacturing had increased speed, capacity, and cost efficiency to the same extent as computers have, than today's cars could carry more than 100 thousand passengers, travel well over one million miles per hour, and cost less than three dollars to buy.
-I leave it to you to consider where the steel industry should be at these rates.
+If car manufacturing had increased speed, capacity, and cost efficiency to the same extent as computers have, then today's cars should carry more than 100 thousand passengers, travel well over one million miles per hour, and cost less than three dollars to buy.
 The point is that our increasingly powerful computers should allow modeling to play an increasing role in future advances to high-technology processes such as the continuous casting of steel.

-THE PRESENT
+V. THE PRESENT

 The tremendous increase in computer power is enabling better and faster models to contribute even more to continuous casting today.
-Yesterday's offline models can now run as realtime process-control models to implement knowledge directly into the caster.
+Yesterday's offline models can now run as real-time process-control models to implement knowledge directly into the caster.
 By making fewer simplifications and including more geometric details with better mesh refinement, today's offline models can be more accurate.
 We can now study more phenomena and their complex interactions together.